bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

  1. **If business objects are conflicting across packages:**
 Example: the current model contains a package _com.company.vehicle_ with an object `Car`, the imported model contains a package _com.company.transport_ with an object `Car`.
-This kind of conflict is considered as **not solvable** by the Bonita Studio, the only possibility is to overwrite the current model by the new one.
+This kind of conflict is considered as **not solvable** by Bonita Studio; thus the only possibility for the studio is to overwrite the current model by the new one.
+If overwritting is not the option for you, click on "Cancel", solve the conflicts by comparing the two BDMs in xml editors, make sure all processes and UIs comply with those changes, and import again."

  2. **If business objects are conflicting in the same package:**
  Example: the current and the imported model contains a package _com.company.vehicle_ with an object `Car`.
 In the current model the object `Car` has only one field:  `brand`.
 In the imported model, the object `Car` has two attributes: `brand` and `color`.
 The two models are conflicting: two objects with the same name but different contents, and the two objects are in the same package in the two models.
-This kind of conflict is considered as **solvable** by the Bonita Studio.
+This kind of conflict is considered as **solvable** by Bonita Studio.
 You will have the possibility to import the new model **into** the current one, and a decision has to be made for the conflicting package: keep the existing version of the package or overwrite it with the new one.
-The others non conflicting packages will be merged together.
+The others non-conflicting packages will be merged.

 #### View the BDM